K-Decompositions and 3d Gauge Theories: Combinatorics of -decompositions

-Now we see that the only purpose in life of the logarithmic path coordinates (from the perspective of quantization) was to properly keep track of powers of $q$.
-The construction of $\hat \CL_K(M)$ here suffers from a few technicalities that remain to be sorted out (for example, the operation of taking the centralizer of $\hat \CL_\times$ with respect to the $\hat C_k$ is not proved to succeed in general).
-However, modulo these technicalities, it was shown in \cite{Dimofte-QRS} that the prescription for assigning $q$-corrections here is absolutely unique.
-It is the only prescription that allows cyclic invariance of the \eqref{qLoct} and allows $\hat \CL_K(M)$ to be invariant under 2--3 moves --- a restricted set of 2--3 moves that we discuss below.
+This procedure illustrates that the purpose of logarithmic path coordinates was to properly keep track of powers of $q$.
+The proposed construction of $\hat \CL_K(M)$ here suffers from a some technical difficulties (for example, the operation of taking the centralizer of $\hat \CL_\times$ with respect to the $\hat C_k$ is not guaranteed to succeed in general).
+However, modulo these difficulties, it was shown in \cite{Dimofte-QRS} that the prescription for assigning $q$-corrections here is absolutely unique.
+It is the only prescription that allows cyclic invariance of the \eqref{qLoct} and allows $\hat \CL_K(M)$ to be invariant under 2--3 moves.

-Note that the quantization of $\CL_K(M)$ does not require a choice of polarization $\Pi$, and so does not need the full affine-symplectic data $(g,\sigma)$.
-The polarization becomes relevant when defining theories $T_K(M)$ and their partition functions, \emph{a.k.a.}~wavefunctions on $M$.